 Marinate the Chicken: (*See note)

 - Chop the chicken into pices that are 1-2 inches in size.
 Put them in a zip top bag or large bowl.

-- In a bowl or large measuring cup, stir together the buttermilk, coconut milk, 2 tbsp salt, onion powder, garlic powder, 2 tsp paprika, and cayenne.
+- In a bowl or large measuring cup, stir together the buttermilk, coconut milk, 2 tablespoon salt, onion powder, garlic powder, 2 teaspoon paprika, and cayenne.
 Pour over the chicken and stir to make sure the chicken pieces are well coated.